0glabs/0g-doc/docs/run-a-node/da-node.md

 ### Vote

 Signers can submit their signatures on a registration message to request joining the quorums in the next epoch.
 At the start of each epoch, the DASigners module calculates the voting power for registered signers based on their delegated token amounts.
-Each delegated `TokensPerVote` A0GI counts as one vote, and each signer can have up to `MaxVotesPerSigner` votes.
+Each delegated `TokensPerVote` OG counts as one vote, and each signer can have up to `MaxVotesPerSigner` votes.
 All votes are then randomly ordered and distributed into quorums.

 ## Interface